mengxuanlu/Hotel-Booking-Data-Analysis/README.md

 ## Project Overview

 The goal of this project is to predict the hotel booking demand, specifically if the booking will be cancelled.
-The source of the data is from https://www.kaggle.com/jessemostipak/hotel-booking-demand, which includes booking information from two different hotels from 2015 to 2017.
+The source of the data is from https://www.kaggle.com/jessemostipak/hotel-booking-demand, which includes booking information from two different hotels from 2015 to 2017, with 119390 rows and 32 columns.
 The programme language I used is python.

 ## Exploratory Data Analysis